weekend37/Backgammon/README.md

 # Backgammon
-Backgammon interface for the 2nd and 3rd projects in Computational Intelligence.
+Backgammon interface for the 2nd and 3rd computational assignments in Computational Intelligence.

 ## The board interpretation
 The game is set up in the **Backgammon.py** file.
 To play a game, simply run the program.